What is HTML <param> Tag?

 </html>

-In this example, the <param> tag is used to pass parameters like autoplay and controls to the embedded video object.
+In this basic example, the param tag is used to enable autoplay for a video embedded using the object tag.

 <!DOCTYPE html>